github/docs/content/organizations/managing-user-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization.md

 {% endif %}

 {% note %}

-Note: All changes to base permissions will take effect on both new and existing members.
+**Note:** All changes to base permissions will affect both new and existing members.

 {% endnote %}

 ## Setting base permissions